mattwire/org.civicrm.webtracking/README.md

-# Web Tracking (Google Analytics)
+# Google Analytics Event and E-Commerce Tracking
 This extension adds google analytics tracking to contribution/event registration pages.

 It was originally developed by Vishal Agarwal as part of a Google Summer of Code project in 2015.
 For history see http://forum.civicrm.org/index.php?topic=36090.0

 ## Usage

-* Configure global settings at Administer->Web Tracking Settings.
+* Configure global settings at Administer->Google Analytics Settings.
 * Configure individual contribution / event pages via the "Web tracking" tab on the individual pages.

 #### Web Tracking